inductiveautomation/ignition-module-tools/gradle-module-plugin/README.md

 2. Configure your module through the `ignitionModule` configuration DSL.
 See DSL properties section below for details.

 3. When depending on artifacts (dependencies) from the Ignition SDK, they should be specified as `compileOnly` dependencies as they will be provided by the Ignition platform at runtime.
 Otherwise, your dependencies should be specified in accordance with the best practices described in Gradle's `java-library` plugin documentation, which is available [here](https://docs.gradle.org/current/userguide/java_library_plugin.html).

-Dependencies marked with either `api` or `implementation` in any subproject of your module will be collected and included in the final modl file.
-Test-only dependencies should not be marked with these configurations.
+Dependencies marked with either `modlApi` or `modlImplementation` in any subproject of your module will be collected and included in the final modl file.
+Note that currently there is no distinction between those configurations with respect to the Ignition Platform itself - however, all other implications apply as documented by the Gradle java-library plugin (e.g. - publishing, artifact uploading, transitive dependency handling, etc).
+Test-only dependencies should not be marked with these `modl` configurations.

 ### `ignitionModule` DSL Properties